fkrauthan/wp-mpdf/readme.txt

 == Installation ==

 1. Upload the whole plugin folder to your /wp-content/plugins/ folder.
-2. Set write permission (777) to the plugin dir folder => wp-mpdf/cache OR /wp-content/wp-mpdf-themes/cache
+2. Set write permission (777) to the plugin dir folder => /wp-content/plugins/wp-mpdf/cache
 3. Go to the plugins page and activate the plugin.
 4. Add to your template "&lt;?php if(function&#95;exists('mpdf&#95;pdfbutton')) mpdf&#95;pdfbutton(); ?&gt;" as a small button or "&lt;?php if(function&#95;exists('mpdf&#95;pdfbutton')) mpdf&#95;pdfbutton(false, 'my link', 'my login text'); ?&gt;" as a textlink.
 The second text specifies the text which should displayed if you have checked "needs login" and a user isn't logged in.
  (if you wish to open the pdf print in a new tab you may pass "true" for the first parameter)